cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-This document defines an HPKE scheme that provides a subset of the functions provided by the collection of schemes above, but specified with sufficient clarity that they can be interoperably implemented and formally verified.
-It is secure against (adaptive) chosen ciphertext attacks (IND-CCA2 secure) under classical assumptions about the underlying primitives {{HPKEAnalysis}}.
-A summary of this analysis is in {{sec-properties}}.
+This document defines an HPKE scheme that provides a subset of the functions provided by the collection of schemes above, but specified with sufficient clarity that they can be interoperably implemented.
+The HPKE construction contained herein is secure against (adaptive) chosen ciphertext attacks (IND-CCA2 secure) under classical assumptions about the underlying primitives {{HPKEAnalysis}}.
+A summary of this analysis is in
+{{sec-properties}}.

 # Requirements Notation